FriendsOfSymfony/FOSHttpCache/doc/symfony-cache-configuration.rst

     new CustomTtlListener('My-TTL-Header', keepTtlHeader: true);

-By default if the custom ttl header is not found it will fallback to s-maxage.
+By default if the custom ttl header is not present, the listener falls back to the s-maxage cache-control directive.
 To disable this behavior you can set the `fallbackToSmaxage` parameter to false::

     new CustomTtlListener('My-TTL-Header', keepTtlHeader: true, fallbackToSmaxage: false);